Javedfaruquee/ckad-prep/README.md

 <code> Create a deployment with name=busybox-deployment, image=buysbox, namespace=ns01 </code>

-<code> Create a deployment with name=busybox-deployment, image=buysbox, namespace=ns01 and expose the deployment containerPort: 80 </code>
+<code> Create a deployment with name=busybox-deployment, image=buysbox, expose the deployment containerPort: 80 </code>

-<code> Create a deployment with name=busybox-deployment, image=buysbox, namespace=ns01 and make it accessible on port 30080 on node</code>
+<code> Create a deployment with name=busybox-deployment, image=buysbox, make it accessible on port 30080 on node</code>

 <code> Create a deployment with name=busybox-deployment, image=buysbox, namespace=ns02 </code>